Luke 9

 [62] Then Jesus said to him, No one, having laid the hand upon a plow, and looking behind, is fit for the kingdom of God.

-Comments Luke 9:61-62 "allow me to say farewell to those ...".
-Think of yourself when you first commit your heart to the Lord, but you also feel that you are not ready yet to leave all things behind.
-You tend to use the responsibility towards the life left behind to be the reason for telling yourself that you are not ready, and the time is not now to respond to the Lord's call for work.
+Comments Luke 9:61-62 “Allow me to say farewell to those …” Think of yourself when you first committed your heart to the Lord, but you also felt that you were not ready yet to leave all things behind.
+You tended to use the responsibility towards the life left behind as the reason for telling yourself that you are not ready, and the time is not now to respond to the Lord’s call for work.

-"No one, having laid the hand upon a plow ...".
-Think in an easy way.
-When you have free time, your hand can reach to open the Bible, but you tell yourself that you will be able to do only a few pages, so better leave it now and go do something else so you will have more free time all at once to read a big portion.
-But if you find the reason to stop reading, for the things on this earth that you value, then your heart is not there yet to follow the Lord, and you do not see yourself fit to be the Lord's servant.
-But those are prices in shadow, not true value; the true value is the Word of God.
-As the verse said, "laid the hand upon a plow, and looking behind"; you have work to do for the Lord, but you turn to look back, you take your heart off from the work of the Lord, because of the things left behind, because the things in behind have more value for you.
+“No one, having laid the hand upon a plow …” Here, consider this: when you have some free time, your hand can reach out to open and read the Bible.
+However, you tell yourself that you can only do a few pages, so it’s better to leave it now and do something else, so you will have more free time later and can do a bigger portion all at once.
+But if you find a reason to stop reading the Bible, then your heart is not yet there to follow the Lord; you do not see yourself fit to be the Lord’s servant.
+For the reason of this earth that you value those, they are prices in shadow, not true value; the true value is the Word of God.
+As the verse tells us, “laid the hand upon a plow, and looking behind,” you have work to do for the Lord, but you turn to look back.
+You take your heart off from the work of the Lord, because of the things left behind, because the things left behind have more value for you.

 Life and Faith Applications.
-1) As a servant of the Lord Jesus, put your trust for all your daily provisions in the Lord.
-2) Do not be ashamed of the Lord Jesus and His teachings and to tell people that you are a follower of the Son of God and that you believe in the Trinity of God (Father, Son Jesus, and Holy Spirit).
+1) As a servant of the Lord Jesus, put your trust in the Lord for all your daily provisions.
+2) Do not be ashamed of the Lord Jesus and His teachings; tell people that you are a follower of the Son of God and believe in the Trinity of God (God the Father, God the Son, Jesus Christ, and God the Holy Spirit).
 3) If someone is against you, do not curse them or wish harm to them, but pray for mercy from God to cover them.
-4) If the Lord calls you in your heart to do any work for Him, even just reading the Bible, do not look behind, just follow the Lord's call.
+4) If the Lord calls you in your heart to do any work for Him, even just reading the Bible, do not look behind; just follow the Lord’s call.